 1. Leave Your Hiking Plans With A Friend Or Family Member, Along With A Time That You Will Be Back By

 When you are going hiking, it is essential to have someone know your whereabouts.
-Despite knowing the trail, certain things could go wrong and having someone at home to keep tabs on you is a helpful way to make you feel safe and protected.
+Despite knowing the trail, certain things could go wrong, and having someone at home to keep tabs on you is a helpful way to make you feel safe and protected.

 2. Don’t Push Yourself Past Your Limits.
 Build Your Strength and Distance In A Gradual Way

 It is easy to overestimate your limits when you are hiking.
-You might think you could push forward up a challenging trail that is not part of your plan, only to find out that you are not properly equipped or do not have the stamina to complete the hike.
+You might think you could push forward up a challenging trail that is not part of your plan, only to find out that you are not adequately equipped or do not have the stamina to complete the hike.

-Keep in mind when hiking, you only need to stick to what you can do.
+Remember when hiking, you only need to stick to what you can do.
 Listen to your body and do not push yourself if you think you can no longer go and follow the trail.
 If you need a break, take a break.
 Hiking is not a competition—go at your own pace.

 3. Stay On the Trail, Avoid Shortcuts, And Always Know Where You Are And Where You Are Going